Different Types of Mutual Funds in India

 As we have learned about both the sip and lump sum methods of investing in mutual funds, the decision between the two becomes critical.
 Before making any investment decision, consider the following factors:

-• You have the option to invest Rs.
+• You can invest Rs.
 41,667 monthly through the SIP route.
 This will not put a strain on the investor’s finances.

 1. Returns: The return on both investments depends on the market conditions.
 SIPs typically outperform in volatile markets, whereas lump sum investments in ELSS generate higher returns when the market is stable or steady.